 It’s 5:30 P.M. on a weekday.
 I’m standing on the subway platform, impatiently waiting for the train which was supposed to be coming a few minutes ago but due to various painful disruptions across the system, it kept on getting delayed.
 The subway has become the victim of its own success in the dense city’s resurgence.
 Trains creep along or stop in the tunnels.
 Crowds thicken during the rush hour it’s almost impossible to move or breathe.
 That’s just the mundane inconvenience of living in a congested city so reliant on public transportation.
 There’s, however, a bigger and more sinister fear to being stuck fifty-two feet underground.
 Over the years, New York’s rapid-transit system has become home for all sorts of crimes ranging from theft to assault, sex offenses and even murder.

-I feet a stinging feeling across my left cheek.
+I feel a stinging feeling across my left cheek.
 It was so quick I couldn’t make sense of it at first.
 I touch my face and feel the burn; something wet slowly spreads down and reaches my chin.
-I bring my hand down quickly and see blood — my blood.
-Everyone around me seems so caught up in their books or listening to music that no one saw what happened.
+I bring my hand down quickly and see blood—my blood.
+Everyone around me seems so caught up in their own business; either reading a book or listening to music.
+No one seems to be aware of what just happened.
 Seconds later, another stinging feeling follows, this time around the back of my right forearm.
 I swiftly turn around and see nothing.
 Frustrated, I look down and see yet another cut.
 I freak out and start rushing to the exit until I hear random screams.
 I turn around and everyone is in a panic.
 Finally, I see it: someone in a black hooded gown violently running around with a knife in hand.
 He starts attacking everyone, slashing and jabbing them, causing havoc as people try to flee.
 Some of them are pushed off the tracks while others trip and get stomped on.
 The chugging sound of the train steadily increases as it gets closer.
 The hooded person stabs everyone in sight before setting his focus back on me and running in my direction.